JaSonic4PSHSMC/khubdarkmode/README.md

 3. Run the userscript (dont worry, there is no malware on it) and install the file.
 4. Enjoy!

+NOTE: The userscript apparently hates math.
+Go to [this video](https://youtu.be/NsKCpd5a09Q) for a quick fix for it.
+Thanks!

 # Release Log

 (July 19, 2023) Beta Release 1: